 Brexit divorce talks between UK and EU go down to the wire

-LONDON (AP) — British Prime Minister Boris Johnson told Cabinet colleagues that it will require a “significant amount of work” to strike a Brexit deal with the European Union, amid signs of progress in last-minute talks but also deep-seated scepticism about the chances of an agreement.
+British Prime Minister Boris Johnson has told Cabinet colleagues that it will require a “significant amount of work” to strike a Brexit deal with the European Union (EU), amid signs of progress in last-minute talks but also deep-seated scepticism about the chances of an agreement.

 But negotiations intensified last week after Johnson and Irish Prime Minister Leo Varadkar said they could see a “pathway” to a divorce agreement that avoids a no-deal Brexit, something economists say would hurt both the UK and EU economies.